ProjectEvergreen/greenwood/www/pages/getting-started/quick-start.md

 ---

 ## Quick Start

+If you want to get right into some code, we have a few options for you to start building with Greenwood right away:
+- GitHub repo
+- Stackblitz
+- Command line with `npx`

+### GitHub Repo
-If you want to code and go then we welcome you to check out the ["companion" repository](https://github.com/ProjectEvergreen/greenwood-getting-started) we made to accompany this guide.
+If you want to _clone and go_ then we welcome you to check out the [companion repo](https://github.com/ProjectEvergreen/greenwood-getting-started) we made to accompany this guide.
 To get the code from this walkthrough, you can simply clone the repo, install dependencies, and off you go!

 ```bash
 $ git clone https://github.com/ProjectEvergreen/greenwood-getting-started
 $ cd greenwood-getting-started